Our Essential Services

 Make it a Stress-Free Process with Our Essential Relocation Services.Start here

 Public Transportation in Japan

-When most people think about how public transportation is in Japan, they typically think of fast and efficient.
+When most people think about the public transportation in Japan, they typically think of it as fast and efficient.
 This is largely due to Japan’s famous bullet train (Shinkansen) and news stories of the Japanese government issuing formal apologies when trains do not run exactly on time.
-No matter whether you are in one of Japan’s major cities or in a rural area, public transportation in Japan is easy and convenient to use.

-When using public transportation in Japan, it is important to be aware of certain etiquettes.
+Learning how to use Japan’s public transportation system is easy as long as you are aware of certain etiquettes.
 For example, people in Japan line up to board a train.
 You will see lines and arrows on the ground indicating where the line should form.
 It is important not to cut or push anyone in line.
 Likewise, if you are issued a ticket with a seat number, it is important that you sit in your assigned space.